• Skip to main content

 Thoughts: Haulcy (Houston) has been very productive, but will that continue after a transfer to the SEC?
 Moten followed his coach, Charles Huff, from Marshall to Southern Miss, Kilgore is one of the reasons that expectations are so high at South Carolina, while Perich will hope to improve on an extremely impressive true freshman season.

-Category: College FootballTag: Ahmad Hardy, Arizona State, Baylor, Blake Horvath, Cade Klubnik, Chandler Morris, Charles Huff, Clemson, Devon Dampier, Devonte Ross, Eric O'Neill, Eric Rivers, Garrett Nussmeier, Georgia Tech, Iowa State, Jeremiah Smith, Jordyn Tyson, Josh Hoover, Louisville, LSU, Makhi Hughes, Missouri, Ohio State, Ole Miss, Oregon, Penn State, Rocco Becht, Rutgers, Suntarine Perkins, T.J.
-Parker, TCU, Travion Barnes, Utah, Virginia
+Category: College FootballTag: Ahmad Hardy, Arizona State, Baylor, Blake Horvath, Cade Klubnik, Chandler Morris, Charles Huff, Clemson, Devon Dampier, Devonte Ross, Eric O'Neill, Eric Rivers, Garrett Nussmeier, Georgia Tech, Iowa State, Jeremiah Smith, Jordyn Tyson, Josh Hoover, LSU, Makhi Hughes, Missouri, Ohio State, Ole Miss, Oregon, Penn State, Rocco Becht, Rutgers, Suntarine Perkins, TCU, Travion Barnes, Utah, Virginia

 FacebookTweetPin